 If you’re like me and had no idea what this “butter” business is all about, it’s basically a condensed apple sauce that you can spread on toast or muffins like a jam.

 The best part, is that while the Spiced Apple Butter is cooking on the stove for hours, the spices will fill your home with the most delicious Fall aroma, so if you need an excuse to create this recipe, there you go!

-- 4 apples, peeled, cored, and sliced
+- 4 apples peeled, cored, and sliced

-- ¼ cup apple cider
+- 1/4 cup apple cider

-- ¼ cup brown sugar
+- 1/4 cup brown sugar

 - 1 teaspoon cinnamon

-- ¼ teaspoon nutmeg
+- 1/4 teaspoon nutmeg

-- ¼ teaspoon allspice
+- 1/4 teaspoon allspice

-- In a medium-size saucepan over medium heat, add all ingredients and bring to a boil.
+In a medium-size saucepan over medium heat, add all ingredients and bring to a boil.

-- Reduce heat to low, cover, and simmer for 1 hour, stirring occasionally.
+Reduce heat to low, cover, and simmer for 1 hour, stirring occasionally.

-- Remove lid and continue simmering for 20-30 minutes, until the liquids have evaporated, the apples are completely broken down, and the apple butter is the consistency of jam.
+Remove lid and continue simmering for 20-30 minutes, until the liquids have evaporated, the apples are completely broken down, and the apple butter is the consistency of jam.

-- Puree in a food processor or with an immersion blender, if you like.
+Puree in a food processor or with an immersion blender, if you like.
 Or leave it chunky!

-- Recipe yields approx one ½ pint mason jar.
+Recipe yields approx one 1/2 pint mason jar.
 Store in refrigerator.